-- Fully structured and planned so you know you'll cover the topic properly in the time available. - Books tend not to cover the whole topic, for instance many are just lists of part planned stories with very little instruction. - Includes core skills work and details how marks are gained and lost in writing tasks. - Creative writing books tend not to do much, if anything, on core skills.
-Where they cover core skills they tend to touch it and leave it which doesn't really help children improve. - Encourages children to get into good habits with their story writing. - Where books give real advice they tend not to emphasise it through revision as this course does.
+- Fully structured and planned so the topic properly covered in the time available. - Books tend not to cover the whole topic, for instance many are just lists of part planned stories with very little instruction. - Includes core skills work and details how marks are gained and lost in writing tasks. - Creative writing books tend not to focus much on core skills.
+Where they cover core skills they tend to touch it and leave it, which doesn't really help children improve. - Builds good habits for story writing though revision. - Where books give advice they tend not to emphasise it as this course does.